SENATOROVAI/multy-linear-regression-stepik/SUPPORT.md

 # Support Policy

-Thank you for using and exploring the **L-BFGS Solver Course** project!
+Thank you for using and exploring the **Normal-equation-solver-multiple-linear-regression-course** project!
 This document explains how to get help, ask questions, and contribute to discussions.

 ---